 * Click here for rating key

-Portofino Restaurant Review: Portofino’s rustic, seasonal and regional Italian fare is enjoyed in a comfortable setting with a respectable noise level and well-spaced tables.
-The menu keeps the faith with what is a classic meal-starting tradition: soup.
-In summer, it might be basil corn bisque, while white bean may visit in winter.
-Moving into autumn, the butternut squash soup is a hit, especially with a glass of Gavi.
+Portofino Restaurant Review: Rustic, seasonal and regional Italian fare stars at this Buckhead restaurant.
+The setting is comfortable with a respectable noise level, flattering but not too dim lighting and well-spaced tables.
+The menu keeps the faith with a classic meal-starter: soup.
+In summer, it might be basil corn bisque or a vegetable minestrone, while white bean may visit in winter.
+Moving into autumn, the butternut squash version is a hit, especially with a glass of Gavi.
 "Made in house" is the kitchen’s mantra, and that goes for the burrata that adorns the salumi antipasto plate.
-Eggplant lasagnette, one of the heftier antipasti that could serve as light entrées, also appears at lunchtime in that very role.
-Pasta makes a good main, especially the lamb bolognese on rigatoni; otherwise, selections are about half fish and also include a tender veal scaloppine on Parmesan polenta.
-Desserts range from panna cotta accented with fruit to house-made gelati and sorbetti.
-The wine list gathers notable Italian labels, but other wine-producing regions are represented as well and a good number are offered by the glass.
+Eggplant lasagnette is among the heftier antipasti that could serve as light entrées.
+Pasta makes a good main, especially the lamb bolognese on rigatoni.
+Otherwise, selections include fish, and also a tender veal scaloppine on Parmesan polenta.
+Desserts range from panna cotta accented with fruit to gelati and sorbetti.
+The wine list gathers notable Italian labels, but additional wine-producing regions are represented as well and a good number are offered by the glass.